wpilibsuite/frc-docs/source/docs/romi-robot/programming-romi-in-labview.rst

 Creating a Romi Program
 -----------------------

 Creating a new program for a Romi is no different than creating a normal FRC program, similar to the :doc:`Zero To Robot </docs/zero-to-robot/step-4/index>` programming steps.
-Initially you may wish to create a seperate project for use on just the Romi as the Romi hardware may be connected to different ports than on your roboRIO robot.
+Initially you may wish to create a separate project for use on just the Romi as the Romi hardware may be connected to different ports than on your roboRIO robot.

 Changing the project target